pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 > Traditional Genealogists
 >
 > : As serious compilers of family data, most strive to meet the standards set
-> forth by the Jacobus School in the 1930s...Their goal is likely to produce
+> forth by the Jacobus School in the <span class="special">1930</span>s...Their
-> "compiled genealogies" that are _reference_ works rather than _family
+> goal is likely to produce "compiled genealogies" that are _reference_ works
-> histories_, so they try to identify as many family members as possible, with
+> rather than _family histories_, so they try to identify as many family
-> vital statistics but little or no historical context.
+> members as possible, with vital statistics but little or no historical
+> context.
 >
 > Generational Historians
 >
 > : Individuals of this mindset thirst for historical knowledge in all its
 > cultural, economic, legal, religious, and social contexts...They value the
-> difference between gathering names and reconstructing lives...Their measure of
+> difference between gathering names and reconstructing lives...Their measure
-> success is not the number of family members found, but the extent to which they
+> of success is not the number of family members found, but the extent to which
-> correctly portray each human life they study.
+> they correctly portray each human life they study.

 Janet Havorka at RootsTech this year similarly described three types of genealogists in her lecture [Advocating Genealogy and Growing the Market: Issues of the New Genealogist](http://s3.amazonaws.com/rootstech/original/Advocating%20Genealogy.docx?1322717131 "Click for Syllabus").